Properties of hop plant

-Subsequently, studies on the principles of hop has been shown that it posseses more than 20 compounds that have a sedative function and help to reassure us.
+Subsequently, studies on the principles of hops has been shown that they have more than 20 compounds that have a sedative function and help to reassure us.

-Hops are used for diseases of the nerves.
-The medicinal use of hops is primarily focused on the use of its sedative properties to calm nerve problems.
+Hop is used for diseases of the nerves.
+The medicinal use of hop is primarily focused on the use of its sedative properties to calm nerve problems.

 Among the many tranquilizing components, we can mention stigmasterol as the most important one, together with isovaleric acid or some components of its essential oil such as limonene, and eugenol.

-- Insomnia: The altered nerves are often the cause of the inability to sleep.
+Insomnia: The altered nerves are often the cause of the inability to sleep.
 The infusion seen above can be used to sleep better.
-(Infusion of a spoonful of dried female flowers of hops in a cup of water for 10 minutes.
+(Infusion of a spoonful of dried female flowers of hop in a cup of water for 10 minutes.
 Take a cup before bedtime)

 - Intestinal spasms , indigestion or dyspepsia or heartburn can answer a stomach affected by an altered nervous system.
 (Maceration of 3 tablespoons of dried flowers in one liter of water for a full day.
 Drink a glass before meals) (prepared capsules available in pharmacies or herbalists before eating according to the patient's leaflet) (usually 2 ml of tincture before each of the three main meals)

-The reasons for these studies focus on the hypothesis that some components may neutralize the enzymes that trigger abnormal growth of cancerous tumors .
+The reasons for these studies are centered on the hypothesis that some of their components can neutralize the enzymes that trigger the abnormal growth of the cells producing cancerous tumors.

 Hops for intestinal worms